REPORTS & TECHNICAL PAPERS

 Ian Graham, Ellen Quigley, Scott Janzwood, and Thomas Homer-Dixon

-This opportunity analysis makes the case that Canada can and should become the global leader in ultra-deep geothermal electricity production.
+An opportunity analysis that makes the case that Canada can and should become the global leader in ultra-deep geothermal electricity production.